jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 Today’s culture is infected with the “outrage” virus.
 Life is better today than it was even 50 years ago by every objective marker.

-We have greater convenience, better health care, and violent crime and the death rate is at a worldwide historic low.
+We have greater convenience, better health care, and violent crime, and the death rate is at a worldwide historic low.
 We have it easier, healthier, and safer than all generations before us.
 Poor people today live better than royalty did 300 years ago.

 Yet we are our most dissatisfied, depressed, and divided.
+We don’t practice gratitude and as a result, we don’t appreciate how wonderful this life is.
+This is a problem.

 There were many things that contributed to my alcoholism, but the biggest issue was my lack of emotional strength.
 I was dissatisfied with my life, so I turned to alcohol to give it meaning.
 At first, I wasn’t strong enough to take that feeling of dissatisfaction and channel it toward something greater, but eventually, I was able to.